sisl/tufte_algorithms_book/README.md

 Install [pgfplots](https://ctan.org/pkg/pgfplots).

-We require pythontex 0.17, which was just recently tagged.
+We require pythontex 0.18.
 You will probably have to update your version on texlive on miktex.
 Alternatively, you can download the latest version of pythontex from https://github.com/gpoore/pythontex.

 (Note that on arch-based systems, one should use tllocalmgr instead.)

+(If you see a pygments-related import error you might want to check out https://github.com/sisl/tufte_algorithms_book/issues/30 and try downgrading to Pygments 2.6.1)

 ## Test